 Doctor of Physical Therapy

-The University of Findlay is a member of the National Collegiate Athletic Association (NCAA) Division II and competes in the Great Lakes Intercollegiate Athletic Conference (GLIAC).
+The University of Findlay is a member of the National Collegiate Athletic Association (NCAA) Division II and competes in the Great Midwest Athletic Conference (GMAC).
 Its equestrian teams compete in the Intercollegiate Horse Show Association(IHSA).

-The men’s basketball team captured the NCAA Division II national championship in 2009, its first national title.
+The men’s basketball team captured the NCAA Division II national championship in 2009, its first national title, and finished in the Sweet Sixteen in 2017 on the NCAA Division II tournament.

 In 2001, the UF equestrian teams won both the English and western IHSA national championships — making The University of Findlay the only institution to win both titles the same year.
 The western team also won IHSA national championships in 2005, 2007, 2009 and 2010, and a reserve championship in 2008.
 The English equestrian team won reserve national championship titles in 2003, 2004, 2007, 2008 and 2010.
 The dressage team, which competes in the Intercollegiate Dressage Association, was the reserve national champion in 2012.